 Closed in the lower intertidal (C-L) is a frequent estuarine condition.
-In these systems deeperwater channels in the estuary near the mouth are ponded at low tide by a barrier above low lowtide and below high-low tide; these channels internal to the mouth are presumably relict of high flow events are often found immediately within the mouth of a broader lagoonal setting.
-In some systems this lower intertidal closure condition persist, in others it is a stage following erosional (high stream flow) opening in a succession to closure higher in the intertidal (as above).
-In photography, standing waves low in the tidal cycle in a fairly straight outflow channel, document that the water level in the lagoonal system is maintained at a significantly higher height than the sea in low tidal cycles.
-Such observations are fairly diagnostic of this condition.
-Systems in the condition are often viewed as fully tidal but do not experience full tidal amplitude and deeper channels occur within the estuary.
-Flood tidal deltas often build into estuaries in this condition.
+In these systems deeperwater channels in the estuary are ponded at low tide by a barrier above low low-tide and below high low-tide; these channels, presumably relict of high flow events, are often found immediately within the mouth of a broader lagoonal setting.
+In some systems this lower intertidal closure condition persists, in others it is a stage following erosional (high stream flow) opening in a succession to closure higher in the intertidal (as above).
+In air photos standing waves in a fairly straight outflow channel at lower tidal heights is fairly diagnostic of this condition, as they document that the water level in the lagoonal system is significantly higher than the sea low in the tidal cycles.
+Systems in this condition are often viewed as fully tidal, but do not experience full tidal amplitude.
+Deeper channels often occur within these estuaries and flood-tidal deltas often build into estuaries in this condition.

-Bars at or immediately below low low-tide (C-S) are found in lagoons/estuaries with bars near the mouth that are nearly emergent, and/or shallow sand flats and/or flood tide delta complexes that are barely submerged at low water.
-Bars and flats outside the mouth are produced by wave interaction with longshore and ebb tide derived sediment at the estuary mouth.
-These are recognizable in air and satellite photography and also on historic T-sheets and navigational charts H-sheets and are generally within a foot or two of low water and subject to regular reorganization.
-In Historic literature such conditions are often indicated by impediments to navigation and regular shifting of navigational instructions.
-Some systems that tend to maintain this condition have extensive deeper water within the lagoon relative to the shallower bar at the mouth.
-These are presumably produced by high flow events and persist due to more limited sediment supply and more erodible substrate.
-This condition (C-S) was typical of the Wilmington lagoon historically and may have occurred intermittently in many other systems (e.g. Mission Bay and Humboldt Bay), as suggested by T-sheets and historic documents.
+Closure at or immediately below low low-tide (C-S) is found in lagoons/estuaries with bars near the mouth that are nearly emergent, and/or shallow sand flats and/or flood tide delta complexes that are barely submerged at low water.
+Bars and flats outside the mouth are produced by wave interaction with longshore and ebb tide derived sediment.
+These are recognizable in air and satellite photography and also on historic T-sheets and navigational charts (H-sheets) and are generally within a foot or two of low water and subject to regular reorganization.
+In historic literature such conditions are often indicated by impediments to navigation and regular shifting of navigational instructions.
+Some systems that tend to maintain this condition at the mouth contain deeper water within lagoonal channels relative to the shallower bar at the mouth.
+Presumably many of these channels are produced by high flow events and persist due to more limited sediment supply and more erodible substrate relative to the course material reworked by wave action at the mouth.
+This condition (C-S) was typical of the Wilmington, Alamitos, and Newport lagoons historically (Davidson 1889) and may have occurred intermittently in many other systems (e.g., Mission Bay and Humboldt Bay), as suggested by T-sheets and historic documents.
+Systems in this condition are connected to the sea but have impediments to tidal exchange.
+Comparable (C-S) conditions result from the depositional construction of a flood-tide delta on the lagoon side of the mouth.
+Flood tidal deltas often form when longshore processes do not or are not permitted to act quickly, leading to the sedimentation of the mouths of lagoons after natural or artificial opening of lagoonal systems.